Managing the dangers your employees and social media pose to your business

 As the newly appointed Editor of Newsnight found out recently, to his cost after describing a Labour spokesman as “Boring!”, the lines between private and public social media often cross over each other.

 Aaron & Partners offers social media training to all members of staff, from board members down through the entire firm.
-Paul has provided bespoke training on social media to football clubs, sports disciplinary panels, firms and regional CIPD branches.

 You might also be interested in...